River On The Way To Mount Kailash

 How do I get to Mount Kailash from the USA?

-Is the Kailash Mansarovar yatra difficult?
+Is the Kailash Manasarovar yatra difficult?

 What is the mystery of Mount Kailash?

-How long is the Mansarovar Yatra?
+How long is the Manasarovar Yatra?

-Can we take a bath in Mansarovar?
+Can we take a bath in Manasarovar?

-What is ground transportation to Mansarovar Yatra?
+What is ground transportation to Manasarovar Yatra?

-Buses are the most common means of ground transportation for the Mansarovar Yatra.
+Buses are the most common means of ground transportation for the Manasarovar Yatra.
 Jeeps are also available, but buses are more common.
 The tour combines traveling and hiking at specific points.
 An aircraft facility is also available for the Kailash tour.

 How long does it take to Parikrama of Mount Kailash?